 - Requires additional wildcard domains and certificates (which normally only cover

 The steps for running Fleet Server on our hosted Elasticsearch Service on Elastic Cloud are different from the steps for running it as self-managed.

 When using our hosted Elasticsearch Service, it’s recommended that you use our hosted version of Integrations Server.
 However, you can choose to deploy and self-manage your own Fleet Servers or add an extra self-managed Fleet Server in addition to our hosted one.

 Elastic Cloud runs a hosted version of Integrations Server that includes Fleet Server.
 No extra setup is required unless you want to scale your deployment.

 To confirm that an Integrations Server is available in your deployment:

-- In Kibana, go to Management > Fleet.
+- In Kibana, open the main menu, and go to Management > Fleet.

 - On the Agents tab, look for the Elastic Cloud agent policy.
 This policy is managed by Elastic Cloud, and contains a Fleet Server integration and an Elastic APM integration.
 You cannot modify the policy.
 Confirm that the agent status is Healthy.

 Don’t see the agent?
 Make sure your deployment includes an Integrations Server instance.
 This instance is required to use Fleet.